6168218c/FernflowerUI/README.md

 As metioned above,we have added some opinions:Quick decomplie and Clear cache.If you enable "Quick decomplie",when FernflowerUI is decompling using fernflower.jar,JRE will launch more than 2 threads to run the Jar.
 The CPU utilization will be almost 100%,while the decomplie speed is increased.If you disable it, JRE will only use one CPU to decomplie.

-The other opinion helps you to clear the decomplie cache that is stored in %LocalAppdata%\FernflowerUI (which is the same as %UserProFile%\Appdata\Local\FernflowerUI) to make FernflowerUI just read from the cache the next time you decomplie the same Jar file.
+The other opinion helps you to clear the decomplie cache that is stored in %LocalAppdata%\FernflowerUI (which is the same as %UserProFile%\Appdata\Local\FernflowerUI) to make FernflowerUI just read from the cache the next time you decomplie the same Jar file.FernflowerUI will begin clearing when all of the instances of the application are closed.
 It can be useful when you don't want to delete the cache manually using Windows Explorer.

 When you are viewing the decomplied Java Source file,you will see the line number in the left of the richedit window.